kubernetes/sig-release/release-team/role-handbooks/bug-triage/README.md

 During Release Burndown, you need to report on issue status at least once per day.

-* red: major breakage issues or feature issues without a PR which looks to be approved very soon.
+* red: major breakage issues or enhancement issues without a PR which looks to be approved very soon.
 Minor breakage issues with no PR.
-* yellow: major breakage issues with an nearly-approved PR, minor breakage issues with a PR, and feature issues with a nearly-approved PR.
+* yellow: major breakage issues with an nearly-approved PR, minor breakage issues with a PR, and enhancement issues with a nearly-approved PR.
 * green: issues and PRs which are just waiting on being taken out of the milestone.

 The Release Lead will include a template for this information in the daily Monday through Friday release team meeting notes.